-- ➤ In the most difficult times, God's servants are always to be godly. - > God tests the faith of those who love Him. - In times of adversity, one can blame God and turn away from Him. - > Prosperity can encourage one to put their trust in themselves. - Always refrain from sinning even in harsh and unfair times.
+- > In the most difficult times God's servants are always to be godly. - ➢ God tests the faith of those who love Him. - > Times of adversity one can blame God and turn away from Him. - > Prosperity can encourage one to put their trust in themselves. - > Always refrain from sinning even in harsh and unfair times.